BauplanLabs/no-jvm-wap-with-iceberg/README.md

 python setup_nessie.py -v=create -n=nessieservice
 ```

-After the script runs, you should get in the terminal the URL of the Nessie service, which we will use to interact with the data catalog. _Before continuing, check with the AWS Lighsail console if the service is finished deployed and the endpoint is up._
+After the script runs, you should get in the terminal the URL of the Nessie service, which we will use to interact with the data catalog (write it down for later). _Before continuing, make sure in the Lightsail console that the service is finished deployed and the endpoint is up._

 #### Local environment